ccw-ide/ccw-plugin-zoom/README.md

 - Use 'Cmd++' on OS X, 'Ctrl++' on Windows/Linux for increasing the fonts size (Zooming)
 - Use 'Cmd+-' on OS X, 'Ctrl+-' on Windows/Linux for decreasing the fonts size (Unzooming)

+## Uninstall

+To uninstall a User plugin, simply remove its directory.
+At the next Eclipse/Counterclockwise restart, it'll be gone.

 ## License

 Copyright © 2009-2015 Laurent Petit